PopGenClustering/AlignmentCost/README.md

     pip show AlignmentCost
     ```

+* The *AlignmentCost.egg-info* folder will be automatically generated upon installation, and you can ignore this folder.
+You also don't need to change anything in the file *setup.py*.

 ## How to Use

 > You may run the following toy example to check if the package is installed successfully.
+> NOTE: You may run this part from any directory.

 ### How to calculate the alignment cost from a membership coefficient matrix